Manzoor Pashteen

-Manzoor Ahmed Pashteen (Note: منظور احمد پښتين; منظور احمد پشتین) (born 25 October 1994) is a Pakistani Pashtun human rights activist against enforced disappearances, extrajudicial killings, and other human rights abuses against the Pashtun population in Pakistan.
-Pashteen leads the Pashtun Tahafuz Movement ("Pashtun Protection Movement"), a social movement focused on the advocacy of rights for Pashtuns in Khyber Pakhtunkhwa and Balochistan.
-From 11 to 14 October 2024, Pashteen was part of the Pashtun National Jirga, held in Khyber District to discuss critical issues faced by the Pashtuns.
+Manzoor Ahmad Pashteen (Note: منظور احمد پښتين; منظور احمد پشتین) (born 25 October 1994) is a Pashtun political activist who is the chairman of the Pashtun Tahafuz Movement (PTM), a sociopolitical organization advocating against alleged enforced disappearances, extrajudicial killings, and other human rights abuses against the Pashtun population in Pakistan.

+The PTM is focused on the advocacy of rights for Pashtuns in Pakhtunkhwa and Balochistan.
+From 11 to 14 October 2024, Pashteen was part of the Pashtun National Jirga held in Khyber District to discuss critical issues faced by the Pashtuns.

 Early life and education

 Pashteen was born in 1994 in Shahur (or Shaheer), Mawle Khan Sarai, a small village near the town of Sarwakai in South Waziristan.
 The eldest of eight siblings, Pashteen belongs to the Shamankhel Mahsud tribe of the Pashtuns.
-His father, Abdul Wadud Mahsud, is a primary school teacher at his village.
+His father Abdul Wadud Mahsud is a primary school teacher at his village.

 Pashteen received his early education at his village's school in South Waziristan.
-In 2005, Pashteen and his family were forced to flee Waziristan to settle in IDP refugee camps in Dera Ismail Khan, Khyber Pakhtunkhwa, due to military operations by the Pakistan Armed Forces against militants.
+In 2005, Pashteen and his family were forced to flee Waziristan to settle in IDP refugee camps in Dera Ismail Khan, Pakhtunkhwa, due to military operations by the Pakistan Armed Forces against militants.
 The family fled from their home in Waziristan for a second time in 2007, and returned in 2008, but fled again later that year due to Operation Zalzala.
 In 2009, he and his family were forced to flee Waziristan for the fourth time because of Operation Rah-e-Nijat.

 Pashteen completed his secondary education at an army public school in Bannu, and higher secondary education in Karak.
 His father was determined to ensure his education.
 "Only I know", Pashteen said, "my father borrowed money for my schooling and only I know how much we have suffered".
 Pashteen received his Doctor of Veterinary Medicine degree in 2016 in Gomal University, Dera Ismail Khan.
-When he and his family returned to Waziristan in 2016, they found that their books had been looted, their home ruined, and landmines were scattered over their lands.
+When he and his family returned to Waziristan in 2016, they found their books were looted, their home ruined, and landmines were scattered over their lands.

 Pashtun Tahafuz Movement

-In May 2014, during his studies at the Gomal University, Pashteen founded the "Mahsud Tahafuz Movement", a social movement mainly focused on removing landmines from Waziristan (especially Mahsud land).
+In May 2014, during his studies at Gomal University, Pashteen founded the "Mahsud Tahafuz Movement", a social movement mainly focused on removing landmines from Waziristan (especially Mahsud land).

 The Pashtun Tahafuz Movement also campaigns against war, blaming both Islamist militants and the Pakistani military for the destruction.
 The region has been a war zone since the 1980s, during events of the Cold War between the Soviet Union and United States, and the following conflict between western and Islamist forces.

 The Ministry of Interior, Government of Pakistan in its notification, dated 6 October 2024, added the PTM into list of proscribed organizations citing public order and security in the country.